3D-LATTE: Latent Space 3D Editing from Textual Instructions: Experiments

 \subsection{Quantitative Results}

-The quantitative comparison in Table~\ref{tab:clip_directional_metrics} supports the qualitative findings that our method surpasses the baselines in terms of semantic alignment of predictions to the edited text prompts measured by the CLIP-dir score.
+The quantitative comparison in Table~\ref{tab:clip_directional_metrics} supports the qualitative findings that our method surpasses the baselines in terms of semantic alignment of predictions to the edit prompts measured by the CLIP-dir score.
 The CLIP-no-diff score demonstrates that we preserve shapes effectively, compared to the other methods and we achieve a balanced tradeoff between editing and shape preservation.
 While GaussCTRL achieves a lower Diff-No-Edit score, this can be attributed to its frequent failure to apply the edits, leaving the objects unaltered.
 This is reflected in its significantly lower CLIP-dir score and in the qualitative examples.
-In Table~\ref{tab:gpteval3d}, we show the results of the GPTEval3D~\citep{wu2023gpteval3d} metric in which GPT-4V shows a distinct preference for our method.

-We also conduct a user study with 57 participants, who were asked to choose the best editing results among ours and the three baselines, based on two criteria: visual quality and faithfulness to the edit prompt.
+In Table~\ref{tab:gpteval3d}, we show the results of the GPTEval3D~\citep{wu2023gpteval3d} metric in which GPT-4V shows a distinct preference for our method. \\ We also conduct a user study with 57 participants, who were asked to choose the best editing results among ours and three baselines, based on two criteria: visual quality and faithfulness to the edit prompt.
 The results in Figure~\ref{fig:user_study_results} show that our method was preferred by a significant margin.